 As a child, I wouldn’t eat onions (I used to pick them out of spaghetti bolognaise), peppers, fish (I’ll eat tuna, swordfish, sea bass and salmon now), mushrooms (still a no) and I really wasn’t keen on lamb.
 I’ll eat it now, but still not fussed.
 But as a 2 year old I refused to eat lamb casserole and my mum got so annoyed, she tipped it over my head.
 Obviously it meant a lot of clearing up but I expect she’d have loved to have done the same on other occasions.

 The OH says I’m still fussy, but actually I eat a lot more variety of dishes and international foods than he will.
-So when we had N I wanted to try and give him as many different foods as possible and try to avoid having a fussy eater.
+So when we had N I wanted to try and give him as many different foods as possible and try to avoid having a picky eater.

 Thankfully weaning was a doddle.
 I’d decided on baby led weaning, mostly because pureeing is a lot of effort and I couldn’t be bothered.
 But also, why wouldn’t you?
 Just give them the same food (less salt/sugar) than you serve up, cut suitably, and they can eat and choose what they want.
 It’s a no-brainer to me.